danidiaz/moo-nad/README.md

 the MTL one.
 When using MTL each individual function can have different constraints.
 But here, functions from modules that import the same version of `Moo` will share the same constraints.
-If you want constraint differentiation, you'll need to create separate libaries units with different "enriched" versions of `Moo`.
+If you want constraint differentiation, you'll need to create separate libaries with different "enriched" versions of `Moo`.

 ## Yeah ok, how does an actual example look like?